Recipe for traditional Austrian Baked Semolina Porridge (Grieß-Schmarrn) with pear compote.

 Traditional Austrian side dishes instead of the pear compote are stewed elderberries, applesauce or stewed plums. - Syrup instead of sugar

 You can sweeten the Baked Semolina to taste.
 Instead of sugar, I've also tried rice syrup and agave syrup, which tasted pretty good.
-I can also imagine maple syrup pretty well... - Nuts & Co.
+I think it might taste pretty well with maple syrup too. - Nuts & Co.

-Before baking, I sprinkled the semolina porridge with almonds, which is not traditionally Austrian.
-Alternatively, you can add any kind of nuts or, for example, pumpkin seeds, sunflower seeds,... - Spelt instead of wheat
+Before baking, I sprinkled the semolina porridge with almonds, which is not traditionally done, but it adds an extra "crunchiness".
+Alternatively, you can add any kind of nuts or seeds, for example, toasted hazelnuts or walnuts, pumpkin seeds, sunflower seeds,... - Spelt semolina instead of wheat

-Because I'm a big fan of spelt, I've also tried spelt semolina lately. - We liked it a lot!
+Because I'm a big fan of spelt flour, I've also tried spelt semolina lately and liked it a lot!

 Austrian Grießschmarrn - Baked Semolina Porridge